-Bennett was only 6-months-old when one evening he started limping on his hind leg.
-Bennett’s parents were hoping his leg has just fallen asleep and he would walk out of it.
+Bennett was only 6-months-old when one evening, he started limping on his hind leg.
+Bennett’s parents were hoping his leg had just fallen asleep and he would walk out of it.
 But he did not.

 Perhaps he just sprained something?

-After a quick exam, they were told that Bennett sprained his cruciate ligament (CCL) and sent home with anti-inflammatories.
+After a quick exam, the veterinarian told them that Bennett sprained his cruciate ligament (CCL) and sent him home with anti-inflammatories.

 Sprained ligament?
 What does that mean?